cocoon2wong/Project-Jocker/README.md

   Dimension of the `trajectory`.
 For example, - coordinate (x, y) -> `dim = 2`; - boundingbox (xl, yl, xr, yr) -> `dim = 4`.
   The default value is `dim`.
 - `--draw_distribution`, type=`int`, argtype=`TEMPORARY`.
-  Conrtols if draw distributions of predictions instead of points.
+  Controls if draw distributions of predictions instead of points.
 If `draw_distribution == 0`, it will draw results as normal coordinates; If `draw_distribution == 1`, it will draw all results in the distribution way, and points from different time steps will be drawn with different colors.
   The default value is `0`.
 - `--draw_index`, type=`str`, argtype=`TEMPORARY`.
   Indexes of test agents to visualize.
 Numbers are split with `_`.
 For example, `'123_456_789'`.